 Joe is playing an adventure game that supports achievements.
-He just discovered an item for a quest he wants to complete.
+They just discovered an item for a quest they want to complete.
 The game sends a message to Game Center to update the progress stored there.

 Mary, Alice, and Charlie are playing a game that supports Game Center’s matchmaking.
 Game Center provides a platform for the player’s devices to find and connect to each other.
 The game exchanges data between the participants through Game Center’s servers.

 Sara plays another multiplayer game also using Game Center’s matchmaking.
-Sara’s game supports turn-based play and Sara has received a push notification indicating that it is her turn to act.
+Sara’s game supports turn-based play and Sara has received a push notification indicating that it is their turn to act.